Store opening: attracting and engaging with gamification

 3 ideas for Christmas marketing campaigns to capture the attention of your audiences

-Christmas is a magical time when the French want to please their loved ones and themselves.
-Consumers are therefore more inclined to interact with brand content, especially when it inspires them to buy gifts.
+Christmas is a magical time when we want to please our loved ones and ourselves.
+Consumers are more inclined to interact with brand content, especially when it inspires them to buy gifts.

 Anticipate the festive season to optimise your campaigns